otacke/timetray/README.md

 ![timetray](https://github.com/otacke/timetray/blob/master/timetray.png "timetray")

 ## Additional Information
 TimeTray is a very simple program that I originally hacked on one day for a former colleague of mine many years ago.
-It displays the calender week in a system tray -- a feature that Windows still lacks in 2016.
+It displays the current calender week in a system tray -- a feature that Windows still lacks in 2016.
 Since TimeTray is written in Java, it can run on other operating systems as well, e.g. Linux or MacOS.

 TimeTray is totally working -- I hope ;-) I cannot test it on Windows because I don't use Windows.
 So, if you detect a problem, just tell me, please.
 Anyway, allowing to set (and save) some parameters would be useful: